iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

 # Room Database
 ## [Source](https://interviewprep.org/android-room-interview-questions/)
 1. What are the main components of Android Room, and how do they interact with each other?
-    - Android Room has three main components: Database, Entity, and DAO.
+    - Has three main components: Database, Entity, and DAO.
       - ***Database***: It is an abstract class extending RoomDatabase, acting as the main access point for underlying SQLite database connections.
 Annotated with @Database, it lists all entities and defines a version number.
       - ***Entity***: Represents a table in the SQLite database.
 A POJO class annotated with @Entity, its fields define columns while primary keys are specified using @PrimaryKey.
       - ***DAO (Data Access Object)***: Interface containing methods to interact with the database.
 Annotated with @Dao, it includes query, insert, update, and delete operations.
     - Entities are defined within the Database class, which also provides DAO instances.
 The Room library generates code based on annotations, creating a concrete implementation of the Database class.
 This implementation manages SQLiteOpenHelper and creates DAO implementations.
 Clients use these DAOs to perform CRUD operations on entities, ensuring type-safety and compile-time checks.
 2. Can you explain the differences between Room, SQLite and Realm, and when you would use each for Android app development?
+   -  They all are data storage (persistence) solutions for Android app development.
+   - ***Room***:
+     - An abstraction layer over SQLite.
+     - Provides a more convenient API and compile-time checks.
+     - Use it when you need a strong, easy-to-use solution that integrates well with other Android components (LiveData, ViewModel).
+   - ***SQLite***:
-   -  Room, SQLite, and Realm are data persistence solutions for Android app development.
-Room is an abstraction layer over SQLite, providing a more convenient API and compile-time checks.
-SQLite is a lightweight relational database management system embedded in the Android framework.
-Realm is a third-party, object-oriented database with its own storage engine.
+     - A lightweight relational database management system embedded in the Android framework.
+     - Use it when you prefer working directly with SQL queries or require fine-grained control over the database.
+   - ***Realm***:
+     - A third-party object-oriented database.
+     - Has its own storage engine.
+     - Use it when you need a high-performance, cross-platform solution not limited to Android.
    - Use Room when you need a robust, easy-to-use solution that integrates well with other Android components (LiveData, ViewModel).
 It’s suitable for most apps requiring local data storage.
    - Choose SQLite if you prefer working directly with SQL queries or require fine-grained control over the database.
-However, it lacks some of the convenience features provided by Room.
    - Opt for Realm when you need a high-performance, cross-platform solution not limited to Android.
 It excels in real-time applications and complex data models but may have a steeper learning curve compared to Room.
 3. How can you handle version updates and schema migrations in Android Room?
    -  To handle version updates and schema migrations in Android Room, follow these steps: